About 'Protecting Earhart'

 The Protecting Earhart

-copyrighted intellectual properties featuring the MSS, Forensic Study, Documentary, & Motion Picture rights are owned by Tod Swindell.
+copyrighted intellectual properties that feature MSS, Forensic Study, Documentary & Feature Film rights are owned by Aether Pictures LLC and Tod Swindell.